undecaf/typo3-in-a-box/README.md

 $ t3 mount [option] WORK_DIR...
 ```

-The directories must be given as paths (containing `/`).
-The basenames
-are used as volume names.

 This command is equivalent to [`t3 run`](#t3-run) options `-v` or `-V`
-with a working directory path except that the container does not need to be running
+plus a working directory path except that the container does not need to be running
 (it does not even have to exist).

 This command will ask for `sudo` authorization unless there are cached credentials.